Dashcam Footage Can Make or Break Your Car Accident Case

-Nevada is a comparative negligence state.
-While, the evidence captured in a dash cam video can help prove fault against the other driver in an auto accident case.
-But it can also be used to prove that the accident victim is partially or entirely at fault, which could lead to a reduced award.
+The evidence captured in a dashcam video can help prove fault against the other driver in an auto accident case.
+It can also be used to prove that the accident victim is partially or entirely at fault, which could lead to a reduced award.

-Nevada’s comparative negligence law allows the plaintiff of a personal injury case to recover a percentage of their damages provided that the defendant is at least 50% responsible.
-However, if the plaintiff is found to be more than 50% at fault for the accident, he or she will not be able to recover any damages.
+Nevada’s comparative negligence law allows the plaintiff of a personal injury case to recover a percentage of his or her damages provided that the defendant is at least 50% responsible.
+However, if the plaintiff is found to be more than 50% at fault for the accident, he or she will not be able to recover any compensation.

-Dash cams are legal in Nevada when used legally.
-Because they come with audio recording software, they can pick up conversations or other noises within a vehicle, which brings up the question of whether the user is unknowingly interfering with surveillance laws.
-Ideally, drivers should advise their passengers that they are being surveilled.
+Dashcams are legal in Nevada as long as they do not obstruct the view of the driver.
+Some cameras come with audio recording software and they can pick up conversations or other noises within a vehicle.
+Drivers should advise their passengers that they are under surveillance.

 In most cases, audio or video footage of activity outside of the vehicle is admissible in court.
 If passengers are not informed of the presence of a recording device before a car accident happens, however, and an incident inside of the vehicle is under investigation, the dashcam evidence may not be admissible.